 A 20kΩ variable resistor is used for manual gain setting.
 The AGC voltage that is near to VDD (12V or more) is divided and so AGC and manual gain control can be combined.
 At least until the point where noch AGCing will take place because the resulting voltage is <3V.

 The “AGC thres.” variable resistor shown in the schematic will determine the point where AGC becomes active.
 I usually set it that way that solely band noise does not affect the AGC.
-Stronger stations (coming with S5 or 6 with a commercial transceiver) should give first minor influence on the AGC voltage.
+Stronger stations (coming with S5 or 6 with a off-the-shelf transceiver) should give first minor influence on the AGC voltage.
 That is the point where amp gain should start dropping gradually.
 Strong stations must set AGC voltage to nearly 0 V.

 The Transmitter section